lemonadejs/lemonadejs/README.md

+<h1>Lemonadejs: Reactive micro library</h1>

-<h1>Lemonadejs: Create amazing web-based interfaces</h1>
+<h2>Create amazing web-based interfaces with Lemonade v2</h2>

 <img src='https://lemonadejs.net/templates/v1/img/home.png' align="right" width="50%">

-Lemonadejs is a super lightweight reactive vanilla javascript micro-library (4Kb).
+Lemonadejs is a super lightweight reactive vanilla javascript micro-library (5Kb).
 It aims to help the integration between the JavaScript (controllers) and the HTML (view).
 It supports two-way binding and integrates natively with jSuites to help to create amazing interfaces quicker.<br><br>

 It would help you deliver reusable components and does not require transpilers, babel, or hundreds of other dependencies.
 It works just fine in any javascript dev environment.
 LemonadeJS has a quick learning curve and keeps coding fun and very close to native JS.